-To assess SharpNet in 2D applications, we designed two experiments that target distinct aspects of performance.
-The first focuses on fitting accuracy, evaluating how well SharpNet fits geodesic distance fields when the feature curves are known.
-The second examines the learnability of feature curves, testing the model’s ability to learn medial axes when feature curves are unknown.
+To evaluate {\method} in 2D applications, we design two experiments that target complementary aspects of performance.
+The first focuses on fitting accuracy, measuring how well {\method} approximates geodesic distance fields when the feature curves are known.
+The second examines feature learnability, testing the model's ability to recover medial axes when the feature curves are unknown.

-\paragraph{Implementation and Baselines.} We configure {\sharpnet} $\Phi(\mathbf{x},\mathfrak{f}(\mathbf{x}))$ with a standard MLP with Softplus activation, and compare against three corresponding baselines: a standard MLP without SharpNet module, SharpNet with ReLU activation and {\ingp}~\cite{Muller2022INGP}.
-In our implementations, the MLP consists of four hidden layers with 256 neurons each.
-The Softplus activation corresponds to the Softplus with $\beta=100$.
-For {\ingp} used with Geodesic distance experiments, we use the default configuration except that we set the the number of levels as 8 instead of the default value of 16.
-We also remap the input coordinates to $[0.0, 0.9]^2$ when encoding with {\ingp}.
-In all experiments except {\ingp}, we follow \cite{NeRF} and use positional encoding to encode the input coordinates.
-In Geodesic experiments 4 frequencies are used for positional encoding; in Medial experiments 8 are used.
+\paragraph{Implementation and baselines.} We instantiate {\method} as $\Phi_{\theta}(\mathbf{x},\mathfrak{f}(\mathbf{x}))$ using a standard MLP with Softplus activation, and compare it against three baselines: a standard MLP without the {\method} module, {\method} with ReLU activation, and {\ingp}~\cite{Muller2022INGP}.
+In all MLP-based implementations, the network has four hidden layers with 256 neurons per layer.
+For Softplus, we use $\beta=100$.

+For {\ingp} in the geodesic-distance experiments, we adopt the default configuration except that we reduce the number of levels from 16 to 8.
+We also remap the input coordinates to $[0.0, 0.9]^2$ before encoding.
+In all experiments other than {\ingp}, we follow \cite{NeRF} and apply positional encoding to the input coordinates, using 4 frequencies in the geodesic experiments and 8 frequencies in the medial-axis experiments.

-\paragraph{Loss functions.} We optimize the parameters $\theta$ of the neural network $\Phi(\mathbf{x},\mathfrak{f}(\mathbf{x}); \theta)$ by minimizing the following loss function,
+\paragraph{Loss functions.} We optimize the parameters $\theta$ of the neural network $\Phi_\theta(\mathbf{x},\mathfrak{f}(\mathbf{x}))$ by minimizing the following loss function,

-where $\alpha$ (setting to 0.5 in our experiments) controls the relative weight of the regularization term.
-The term $\mathcal{L}_F$ measures the mean absolute error between the network prediction and the ground-truth field values $F(\mathbf{x}_i)$ across all $k$ sampled points $\{\mathbf{x}_i\}_{i=1}^k$:
+where $\alpha$ is set to 0.5 in all experiments and controls the relative weight of the regularization term.
+The term $\mathcal{L}_F$ measures the mean absolute error between the network prediction and the ground-truth field values $F(\mathbf{x}_i)$ across all $k$ sampled points $\set{\mathbf{x}_i}_{i=1}^k$: